-- (1) Excludes interest expense on the \$28.3 million note payable, which was secured by a hotel property that was recognized as real estate owned in the Company's consolidated balance sheets (see Note 6 included in these consolidated financial statements for additional information on the note payable).
-Interest expense on the \$28.3 million note payable is included within expenses from real estate owned in the Company's consolidated statements of operations. - (2) Represents the net interest expense recognized from the Company's derivative financial instruments upon periodic settlement.
+(1) Excludes interest expense on the \$28.3 million note payable, which was secured by a hotel property that was recognized as real estate owned in the Company's consolidated balance sheet until its sale in March 2022 (see Note 6 included in these consolidated financial statements for additional information on the note payable).
+Interest expense on the \$28.3 million note payable is included within expenses from real estate owned in the Company's consolidated statement of operations for the nine months ended September 30, 2022.

+(2) Represents the net interest expense recognized from the Company's derivative financial instruments upon periodic settlement.